Punshnut/macos-focusly/README.md

 ```bash
 swift build
 ```

+Prefer a ready-to-run build?
+Download the Focusly.app Alpha from the GitHub releases or grab the bundled `Focusly.app` in this repository's root.

 ### Packaging
 The project ships with a Swift Package Manager manifest only.
 You can reuse the `_old/scripts/package_app.sh` flow as a starting point, or create a fresh bundle with: